Children's human rights

 Safeguarding the Convention

-Northern Ireland now also has a Commissioner for Children and Young People, whose principal aim is to safeguard and promote the rights and best interests of children and young persons and other rights guaranteed by the convention.
+Northern Ireland has a Commissioner for Children and Young People.
+The commissioner safeguards and promotes the rights and best interests of children and young people and other rights guaranteed by the convention.
 The Commissioner reports to the Assembly and Parliament.